Jakob Bonde

-Jakob Bonde Havlykke Jensen (born 29 December 1993) is a professional Danish footballer who plays as a midfielder for Odense Boldklub in the Danish 1st Division.
+Jakob Bonde Havlykke Jensen (born 29 December 1993) is a professional Danish footballer who plays as a midfielder for AC Horsens in the Danish Superliga.
 He has also played for the Denmark national futsal team, making 25 appearances between 2012 and 2015.

 Club career

 Born in Nykøbing Falster, he played for his hometown club of Nykøbing FC in the Danish 1st Division.
 During the summer of 2016, he spent time in Italy playing professional futsal for Virtus Noicattaro.

 On transfer deadline day in 2018, Bonde signed for Viborg FF.
 He made 135 appearances for the club in both the Danish 1st Division and the Danish Superliga between 2018 and 2024, scoring 34 goals.
 He scored 13 goals in 25 appearances during the club's 2020–21 season, in which they won the 1st Division and returned to the Superliga after four seasons.
 During his time at the club, he made his first career continental appearance in the 2022–23 UEFA Europa Conference League.

 In the summer of 2024, he moved to his current club of Odense Boldklub, as the club returned to the Danish 1st Division for their 2024–25 season.
 His move to OB involved an exchange, as Charly Nouck Horneman moved to Viborg.